iamthenoah/ProductivityEnchantments/README.md

 Absolutely, please reach out to me in private!

+### Where can I submit issues/bug reports?

+Do not report in the comment section directly.
+Rather, report them here: https://github.com/Than00ber/ProductivityEnchantments/issues.
+Provide game version, froge version and, if any, crash logs and a description of what the problem is, this helps a lot.

 <br>

 ## Extra

 #### Supports *JEI Enchantment Info*

 #### Supported Languages:

 * English